-St. John’s Wort has long been used by herbalists to treat “winter blues” associated with insufficient sun exposure, as well as general depression.
+St. John’s wort has long been used by herbalists to treat “winter blues” associated with insufficient sun exposure, as well as general depression.
 It is also often used in conditions of nerve pain, as well as to speed wound healing.
-In Eastern European herbalism, St. John’s Wort is recommended for a wide range of skin disorders, such as ulcers, eczema, and slowly healing wounds, as well as for bronchitis in both children and adults.
+In Eastern European herbalism, St. John’s wort is recommended for a wide range of skin disorders, such as ulcers, eczema, and slowly healing wounds, as well as for bronchitis in both children and adults.

 Sunny-floral, sweet and green, reminiscent of wildflower honey.

 Take a small or larger handful and place inside a teapot, tea mug, or French press.
 Brew using filtered, freshly boiled water.
 Steep, covered, for 10 to 15 minutes, then strain.
 Add honey or agave nectar if desired.
 The same herbs may be brewed a second time.

 Due to the very high cost of our ingredients and the labor-intensive (highly time consuming) small-batch production process, we are unable to accept returns of opened or unopened products at this time.